Please note: If you decide to purchase a product through a link on Bean Ground, we may earn a commission without additional cost to you. Learn More >

 Java Planet Organic Medium Dark Roast

 Many of the best coffee brands almost always forget to put a roast date on their packaging.
-This is where Java Planet gets a big thumbs up from me, they boldly display their roasting date so you know just how fresh your beans are.
+This is where Java Planet gets a big thumbs up from me, and they boldly display their roasting date so you know just how fresh your beans are.

 Java Planet’s Colombian coffee is far from boring and stands out from the other low tartness coffee blends in the marketplace.